 Travis Livieri, Executive Director, founded Prairie Wildlife Research in 2001.
 Travis earned his B.S. degree in Biology and Wildlife and M.S. degree in Natural Resources with wildlife emphasis from the University of Wisconsin-Stevens Point.
 His M.S. thesis investigated the selection of prairie dog colonies by black-footed ferrets.
 He has worked with prairie dogs and black-footed ferrets since 1995 and traveled throughout the Great Plains to conserve and research prairie species.
 Travis has received several awards including an Emmy, US Forest Service Regional Forester Partner of the Year and several others.
 In 2009 Travis was featured in Jane Goodall's Hope for Animals and appeared in the documentary film Return of the Prairie Bandit in 2011.
 He is a member of the The Wildlife Society, the American Society of Mammalogists, and the Black-Footed Ferret Recovery Implementation Team (past chair and member of Conservation Subcommittee, member of Executive Committee)

 Ann Marie Gage, Development Director, has been involved with biodiversity conservation and environmental education since 1992.
-She completed her B.S. in Zoology at Colorado State University while participating in a hibernation study of yellow-bellied marmots.
+She completed her B.S. in Zoology at Colorado State University.
 She has worked with numerous non-profit organizations to optimize their fundraising, educational outreach and membership programs.
 Ann Marie joined Prairie Wildlife Research in 2006 and served as chair of the Black-footed Ferret Recovery Implementation Team Education and Outreach Subcommittee.